ovenxp/PicturePacker/README.md

 # PicturePacker
-A tool for putting broken figures tother and packet them into a big map.
+A tool for putting broken figures together and packet them into a big map.